Onesso/Rent-Right-ui/README.md

 for single item we'll be using there id; each item will it own id therefore in App.jsx this is how the path is written: path: "/:id",

+The listPage is partition into two; the map and the items plus filter section.

+the items side is further divided into two the filter and the listr of cards ( both the filter and card are separeted components declared outside the listpage)

+we have a dummy data that we have import into the listpage. the data is used to map the cards

+inside the listpage the map should be fixed and the list of properties should be scrowlable

+the list is scrowlable and the images are rendering